2.3. Beginning Python Programming#

 Note

-1. Let’s begin by importing the library in the same way that we imported the numpy library in JNB2.
-(Remember to press shift+enter to execute each cell.)
+1. Let’s begin by importing the library in the same way that we imported the numpy library.
+(Remember to click on the next cell and then press run (or shift+enter) to execute the next cell.)

 import pandas as pd